ilrey/flask_webapp/README.md

 <b>Webapp commissioned by "Fareconsulenza s.r.l"</b><br>
 First time using flask for a simple web app that compares different (mainly) electric bills and generates a pdf report.<br><br>
 <b>P.S</b><br>
-apologies to all front-end developers :)
+Apologies to all front-end developers :)